Efficient Message Passing for 0-1 ILPs with Binary Decision Diagrams: Introduction

 \section{Introduction}

-Structured prediction tasks commonly require solving NP-hard combinatorial optimization problems that are formulated as integer linear programs (ILPs), e.g.\ discrete graphical models~\cite{werner2007linear}, graph partitioning~\cite{bansal2004correlation}, graph matchings~\cite{torresani2008feature} and tracking problems~\cite{luo2014multiple}.
-Commercial ILP solvers like Gurobi~\cite{gurobi} or CPLEX~\cite{cplex}, which rely on standard linear programming algorithms (such as the simplex method), are not competitive for very large problems, since they scale super-linearly in the problem size.
-Therefore, considerable research effort has been invested into efficient dedicated solvers for each problem class.
-One of the overall best-performing algorithmic principles is dual block coordinate ascent (DBCA), also called message passing in the literature.
-While many DBCA algorithms are better performing than general purpose ILP solvers, their drawback is that they are only applicable to their dedicated problem class.
+Structured prediction tasks in machine learning commonly require solving relaxations of NP-hard combinatorial optimization problems that are formulated as integer linear programs (ILPs).
+Examples include discrete graphical models~\cite{werner2007linear}, graph partitioning~\cite{bansal2004correlation}, graph matchings~\cite{torresani2008feature} and tracking problems~\cite{luo2014multiple}.
+Commercial ILP solvers like Gurobi~\cite{gurobi} or CPLEX~\cite{cplex} rely on standard linear programming algorithms, such as the simplex and barrier method.
+These methods require matrix factorization and hence have super-linear complexity, which diminishes their competitiveness for very large problems that arise in structured prediction.
+Therefore, considerable research effort has been invested into efficient dedicated solvers for specific problem classes.
+Some of the most scalable methods exploit problem decompositions in order to solve Lagrangean relaxations.
+This family of algorithms includes subgradient, Frank-Wolfe and dual block coordinate ascent (DBCA) methods.
+The DBCA approach, also called \emph{message passing} in the literature, exhibits very good performance for certain classes of combinatorial problems such as inference in Markov Random Fields, significantly outperforming general-purpose ILP solvers~\cite{Kappes2015}.
+The drawback of DBCA solvers, however, is that they are only applicable to their dedicated problem class.
 In order to solve other problem classes, new specialized DBCA algorithms have to be developed.
 This hinders application of structured prediction in machine learning, since algorithm design is challenging and implementation time-consuming.

-In order to overcome this barrier, we propose an efficient dual block coordinate ascent method for arbitrary 0--1 programs with linear cost functions.
-In particular, this covers 0--1 integer linear programs and thus most structured prediction tasks with discrete variables.
-Our algorithm needs as input a description of the problem defined by the cost vector and a set of constraints, where each constraint corresponds to a smaller subproblem.
-The subproblems arise naturally from the typically sparse ILP formulations of combinatorial optimization problems.
+In this work we propose an efficient message passing method for solving relaxations of 0--1 ILPs.
+Our method (i)~has linear iteration complexity unlike LP solvers, (ii)~is not restricted to a narrow subclass of problems unlike specialized solvers and (iii) can be effectively parallelized and shows significant parallelization speedups.
+We demonstrate the potential of our method on a wide variety of structured prediction tasks.